vmware-archive/postman-collections/README.md

 Postman is well documented, so please refer to the Postman documentation for instructions on how to use collections.

-We have also provided a sample environment, which includes sample values for variables in the queries.
+We have also provided an example environment, which includes most of the variables in the queries.

-To import the sample environment, go to Manage Environments in Postman and import the environment.
+To import the example environment, go to Manage Environments in Postman and import the environment.
+Update the values as needed, especially the token.

+If you receive an unauthorized response, please update the X-TrackerToken header value or the {{token}} value in the example environment with your Tracker API token.
+You can find your Tracker API token on your Profile page after logging into Tracker.